Who are we?

 Pascal PITIOT graduated in ENSIC-Nancy Chemical Engineering school (F), with a focus on Analytics during Resarch MSc and internship by BASF AG in Ludwigshafen (D).
 Then, he held a PhD degree on Process Engineering, focused on Agitation&Mixing, driven by Pr.
 J. Villermaux and, after his death, by L. Falk and H. Vivier.
 He joined Rhodia group (Specialty Chemicals) as a R&D engineer in 2000 and was appointed in 2004 as Process R&D expert for the whole group, specialized in Reaction Engineering (all reactors types, except fluidized beds).

-The missions mainly dealt with lab projects for chemists support as plant facilities improvement and optimization around the world for all processes, going through some Engineering consultancies as well for providers offers validation.
+The missions mainly dealt with lab projects for chemists support as plant facilities improvement and optimization around the world for all processes, innovation and differenciation proposals, going through some Engineering consultancies as well for providers offers validation.
 He initiated and co-led several PhD (fluorination with F2, oxidation in microsystems, etc…) and postdoc works (catalytic intensified reactors, inline analysis, etc…) or MsC projects with innovative topics (Process Intensification mainly).
 He was responsible for external collaborations and consortiums such as Fluid Mixing Processes and Europic for Rhodia-Solvay.
 In 2013, same position extended to whole worldwide Solvay processes as Solvay bought Rhodia, with the same philosophy of process support dissemination through many projects and scaleup/down to anyone in the group from lab to plant, for organic/inorganic processes and materials.
 Investigations on innovative lab tools CFD and 3D-printing for Additive Manufacturing.

 He was Process interface for several chemists' teams during 18 years, as for US R&D center during 4 years.
 Recently, in 2018, he was invited to Shanghai (CN) by local R&D teams for support and training.